-All Undergraduate classes have assignments that mark classroom participation.
+All undergraduate classes have assignments that mark classroom participation.
 This is a requirement for our school to be eligible for Federal Financial Aid.
 These assignments have clear due dates that cannot be adjusted for any reason, other than a formal Leave of Absence (see the Leave of Absence policy in the MCU Student Handbook).
-Faculty cannot adjust these due dates for any other reason, and if these assignments are not completed in the week, they are available a grade of zero will be entered for those assignments.

-Phase One classes and many Phase Two classes have soft deadlines for all remaining nonparticipation assignments.
-These assignment will incur a late penalty.
+If these assignments are not completed in the week, they are available a grade of zero will be entered for those assignments.
+Phase One classes and Phase Two classes have soft deadlines for all remaining nonparticipation assignments.
+These assignments will incur a late penalty.
 Adjusting these due dates is at the discretion of the faculty.
 Faculty will make students aware of their specific polices around adjusting due dates within the first two weeks of the term.